-Open the door and remove the shelves.
-Remove the screws and washers securing the inner back to the back of the oven (Fig. 11.5).
+Open the main oven door.
+Remove the 4 screws and washers securing the inner back to the back of the oven (Fig. 11.5).
 Carefully lift away the inner back.

-Reassemble in reverse order making sure that the screws and washers are fully tightened.
+Reassemble in reverse order, making sure that you fully tighten the 4 screws and washers.